Migration Guide: MRZScanner SDK to to barKoder SDK (Android)

 1. Migration checklist #

-1. Remove MRZScanner SDK aar or depndency and imports.
+1.1.
+Remove MRZScanner SDK aar or dependency and imports. #

 BarkoderConfig(applicationContext , licenseKey)